cloudmesh/technologies/chapters/tech/amqp.md

 | section  | Inter process communication Collectives |
 | keywords | Inter process communication Collectives |

+:o: summarize the project intead of listing

+:o: fix headings

 AMQP stands for Advanced Message Queueing Protocol.
 It is an open standard source.
 It allows development of applications and work as